MCT-master/mct-master.github.io/_posts/2021-04-18-wenbo-motiontracking.md

 ## 3.1 Audio analysis

-Three audio parameters were analyzed: Duration, RMS and Pulse Clarity.
+Three audio parameters were analyzed: *Duration*, *RMS* and *Pulse Clarity*.
 The Duration and RMS were analyzed by Python Librosa package, and the latter parameter was analyzed by MIR Toolbox.
 Because the last parameter changes too drastically between the performances of the same excerpts, so only Duration and RMS were used in this project.

 ### Duration

-In this section, I directly compared the duration of the same excerpt in three conditions.
+In this section, I directly compared the **duration** of the same excerpt in three conditions.
 After calculating the average duration and variance for the six excerpts in three conditions(sorted from easy to difficult), I found that the difficult excerpts become faster with restricted body movement.
 In addition, the modified body movements made the easy level excerpts like Brahms1/Chopin1 slower than the normal version.
 Moreover, the body movement modifications rarely affect the duration in the two excerpts with the lowest difficulty factors, which also the two slowest excerpts.

 From the perspective of variance, I found that restricting body movement can affect the performance’s duration more than exaggerating them. and it is also matches the performer’s subjective feeling: It is more difficult to control the performance by restricting body movement than exaggerating body movement.